classic-terra/terra-operator/README.md

  * Want to **log an issue**?
 Feel free to visit our [GitHub site](https://github.com/terra-rebels/terra-operator/issues).

 ### How it works
-This project aims to follow the Kubernetes [Operator pattern](https://kubernetes.io/docs/concepts/extend-kubernetes/operator/)
+This project aims to follow the Kubernetes [Operator pattern](https://kubernetes.io/docs/concepts/extend-kubernetes/operator/).

-It uses [Controllers](https://kubernetes.io/docs/concepts/architecture/controller/) which provides a reconcile function responsible for synchronizing resources untile the desired state is reached on the cluster
+It uses [Controllers](https://kubernetes.io/docs/concepts/architecture/controller/) which provides a reconcile function responsible for synchronizing resources untile the desired state is reached on the cluster.

 ### Test It Out
 1. Install the CRDs into the cluster: